Paulmayock/roastin_coffee/README.md

 #### HTML Validation

+Unfortunately there is some HTML errors which due to time constarints have not been tested fully via the validators.

 #### CSS Validation

 The CSS passed through the W3C Validator with no errors as seen in the image below.